The Wolfman (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 33% based on 221 reviews, with an average rating of 4.80/10.
+On Rotten Tomatoes, the film has an approval rating of 32% based on 220 reviews, with an average rating of 4.80/10.
 The site's critics consensus reads: "Suitably grand and special effects-laden, The Wolfman suffers from a suspense-deficient script and a surprising lack of genuine chills."
 On Metacritic, the film has a score of 43 out of 100 based on 36 critic reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Film critic Roger Ebert gave the film two and a half stars out of four, praising the atmospheric locations and melodramatic scope but lamenting CGI effects that he regarded as detrimental.
 Peter Travers of Rolling Stone assigned the film one and a half stars out of four, concluding that "The Wolfman bites, but not — I think — in the way the filmmakers intended."
 Owen Glieberman of Entertainment Weekly praised Del Toro's performance as Lawrence Talbot, comparing it favourably to Lon Chaney Jr.'s, in the 1941 film.

-Ronald Meyer, then-president of Universal Studios at the time of the film's release, regarded the film as "crappy" and considered it to be "One of the worst movies we ever made."
+At the 2011 Savannah Film Festival, Ronald Meyer, then-president of Universal Studios, regarded the film as "crappy" and considered it to be "One of the worst movies we ever made."

 Awards

 In 2010, The Wolfman won at the 37th Saturn Awards for best make-up.
-In 2011, make-up effects creator Rick Baker and supervisor Dave Elsey, received an Academy Award for Best Makeup at the 83rd Academy Awards.
+In 2011, makeup effects creator Rick Baker and supervisor Dave Elsey, received an Academy Award for Best Makeup at the 83rd Academy Awards.

 Reboots

 Universal's 2012 film Werewolf: The Beast Among Us was originally planned as a spin-off from the film but was ultimately unrelated.
 Universal announced that it would reboot their Universal Monsters properties as part of a shared cinematic universe, with Alex Kurtzman and Chris Morgan attached to develop the structure of the shared universe, to be known as the Dark Universe.
 In November 2014, Universal hired Aaron Guzikowski to write the shared universe's reboot of The Wolf Man.
 In June 2016, Deadline reported that Dwayne Johnson may star as the character.
-In October 2016, it was reported that David Callaham was brought on board to re-write the script.
+In October 2016, it was reported that David Callaham was brought on board to rewrite the script.
 The first film in the Dark Universe, however, 2017's The Mummy, flopped at the box office, ending plans for any more such films.
 In May 2020, following the success of The Invisible Man, it was confirmed that a new Wolf Man film had entered development at Universal with Ryan Gosling set to star in the titular role.
 In October 2021, Deadline reported that Derek Cianfrance will direct the reboot.
+On December 12, 2023, it was confirmed that Leigh Whannell was back as a director, taking Cianfrance's place, and that Christopher Abbott was cast as the main character, replacing Gosling who will remain as the executive producer.
+The film was released on January 17, 2025.